Question Period Note: 2SLGBTQI+ VETERANS

 Between the 1950s and mid-1990s, 2SLGBTQI+ members of the Canadian Armed Forces, the RCMP and the federal public service were systematically discriminated against, harassed and often fired as a matter of policy and sanctioned practice, in what came to be known as the “LGBT Purge”.
 In June 2018, a historic settlement was reached, including a global settlement of $145 million, including $110 million for LGBT Purge victims.
 The LGBT Purge Fund administers a settlement of $23 million to support reconciliation and memorialization of the LGBT Purge.

-Veterans Affairs Canada works collaboratively with the LGBT Purge Fund to identify and address systemic challenges facing 2SLGBTQI+ Veterans.
+Veterans Affairs Canada works collaboratively with the Rainbow Veterans of Canada and the LGBT Purge Fund to identify and address systemic challenges facing 2SLGBTQI+ Veterans.

 Veterans Affairs Canada has committed to making space to build community with 2SLGBTQI+ Veterans, hosting the landmark 2020 virtual roundtable on 2SLGBTQI+ Veterans and guiding the implementation of Gender Inclusive Services to ensure the representation of transgender and gender-diverse Veterans and their families.